Hommlet

 The town supports various farmers and herders in the town and surrounding countryside, supplying food for the town and traveling trade.

-In 579 CY the village featured a smithy, miller, trading post/general store, leather worker, new village hall, weaver, tailor, carter, money changer, cabinet maker, potter, brewer, carpenter, stonemason and wainwright.[17]
+In 579 CY the village features a smithy, miller, trading post/general store, leather worker, new village hall, weaver, tailor, carter, money changer, cabinet maker, potter, brewer, carpenter, stonemason and wainwright.

-By 591 CY it had expanded even further.
+By 591 CY it has expanded even further.

 Currency

-The currency of Verbobonc is in use here, but its location on main trade routes means a variety of neighboring currencies (Domain of Greyhawk, Dyvers, Celene, Wild Coast, Veluna, Furyondy) are likely to be used.
+The currency of Verbobonc is in use here, but its location on main trade routes means a variety of neighboring currencies (Greyhawk, Dyvers, Celene, Wild Coast, Veluna, Furyondy) are likely to be used.

 Transportation